Case Studies Predicting Missing Friendship Links from Social Graph Structure

 Outcome

-Link prediction in social graphs asks: given the current structure of a friendship network, which missing edges are likely to exist?
-This is the problem behind “people you may know” recommendations on social platforms — predicting future connections from current graph topology.
+Link prediction in social graphs asks a deceptively simple question: given the current structure of a friendship network, which missing edges are likely to exist?
+This is the problem behind “people you may know” recommendations - predicting future connections from current graph topology.

-Before any modeling, the graph was analyzed for structural properties that would inform feature design.
+Before any modeling, I analyzed the graph for structural properties that would inform feature design.
+Skipping this step is how you build the wrong features.

-Degree distribution: node degree followed a power law — a small number of nodes with very high degree (hubs), and many nodes with few connections.
-This is characteristic of social networks and has implications for certain features: a common neighbor who is a hub (high degree) is a weaker signal than a common neighbor who is a niche connector.
+Degree distribution: node degree followed a power law.
+A small number of nodes with very high degree (hubs), and many nodes with few connections.
+Characteristic of social networks, and it has implications for certain features.
+A common neighbor who is a hub (high degree) is a weaker signal than a common neighbor who is a niche connector.

-Connected components and path lengths: shortest path analysis revealed the “small world” property — most node pairs can be reached in a small number of hops despite the large network size.
+Connected components and path lengths: shortest path analysis revealed the “small world” property.
+Most node pairs reachable in a small number of hops despite the large network size.

-Two classes of features were engineered for each candidate node pair (u, v):
+Two classes of features for each candidate node pair (u, v), built deliberately so the comparison between them would be informative.

 Common Neighbors: count of shared neighbors between u and v.
-The most direct signal — if u and v have many mutual friends, they’re likely to know each other.
+The most direct signal - if u and v have many mutual friends, they are likely to know each other.

-Jaccard Coefficient: common neighbors / union of neighbors.
+Jaccard Coefficient: common neighbors over union of neighbors.
 Normalizes common neighbors by network neighborhood size.

 Preferential Attachment: product of degree(u) × degree(v).
 The intuition: high-degree nodes are more likely to gain new connections simply because they are already well-connected.

 Shortest Path Length: distance between u and v in the current graph.
-Shorter distance = higher probability of future connection.
+Shorter distance equals higher probability of future connection.

-XGBoost and Random Forest were both trained on the engineered feature set.
-Evaluated on AUC-ROC on a held-out test set.
+I trained XGBoost and Random Forest on the engineered feature set and evaluated AUC-ROC on a held-out edge set.

-Key finding: structural features dramatically outperformed node-level features.
-The top predictors were Adamic-Adar, common neighbors count, and shortest path length.
+The result that mattered: pair-level structural features decisively outperformed node-level features.
+The top predictors were Adamic-Adar, common neighbors count, and shortest path length, with Adamic-Adar the single strongest.
 Individual node centrality measures contributed marginal lift at best.

-This result makes intuitive sense: link prediction is fundamentally about the relationship between two nodes, not the properties of each node individually.
-The structural features directly measure that relationship.
+This makes intuitive sense in hindsight, but seeing it in the feature importances is what made it stick: link prediction is fundamentally about the relationship between two nodes, not the properties of each node individually.
+The structural features directly measure that relationship; node-level features do not.

 Feature importance ranking (XGBoost):